 Going one stage further, we’re going to use that nice dividing line at the waist, and each workout will either be Upper Body or Lower Body.

-That means for Upper Body all your pushing and pulling movements get grouped together, and any exercise that works those can be put on the same day.
-A common rule is that your legs take three to four days to recover from heavy lifting so most people won’t train them more than twice in a week, but your upper body can be good to go in 48 hours, so you could convert Sunday to a 3rd Upper body session if desired.
+That means for Upper Body all your pushing and pulling movements get grouped together.
+A common rule is that your legs take three to four days to recover from heavy lifting, so most people won’t train them more than twice in a week.
+Your upper body can be good to go in 48 hours, so Sunday can be a third session if desired.